Tools

 What is the difference between a centralized and decentralized exchange?

-Centralized exchanges act as middleman to facilitate trades.
+What is a centralized exchange?: Centralized exchanges act as middlemen to facilitate trades.
 Exchanges use ‘order book’ technology to match buyers and sellers and allow transactions to happen quickly and seamlessly.

-Centralized exchanges often have friendlier user interfaces and stronger regulatory compliance than their decentralized counterparts.
-However, decentralized exchanges are not subject to KYC requirements.
+What are the advantages of the different types of exchange?: Centralized exchanges often have friendlier user interfaces and stronger regulatory compliance than their decentralized counterparts.
+However, decentralized exchanges are a better choice for users who believe in values like transparency and independence.

 How do crypto exchange fees work?